efernandezpascual/meadows/README.md

 ![Hay meadow from the Cantabrian Mountains](meadow.JPG)

-# Seed germination ecology of species-rich mesic grasslands (*Arrhenatheretalia*)
+# Seed germination ecology of European mesic grasslands

-This repository stores all the information related to the manuscript *Seed germination ecology of species-rich mesic grasslands (Arrhenatheretalia)*, including the raw datasets, the scripts to perform data cleaning and analysis, and the `Rmarkdown` files to create the manuscript.
+This repository stores all the information related to the manuscript *Seed germination ecology of European mesic grasslands*, including the raw datasets, the scripts to perform data cleaning and analysis, and the `Rmarkdown` files to create the manuscript.

 ## Contents